orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

     for valid values of c_standard_<x>.
   - The `c_standard_<x>` can be used to specify the standard.
 This is provided to not pollute USE features.
-  - The default value is -std=gnu23 for GCC.
+  - The default value is -std=gnu17 for LTS packages and -std=gnu23 for rolling packages.
   - Set the default C standard to the one that will resolve all issues in the dependency chain if standard sensitive.